Contact Information:

 Research Specialist

-Katelyn grew up on a hobby corn farm in Iowa and then spent most of her undergraduate degree wanting to get as far away from working in corn as she could.
-As hard as she tried she still ended up working at a small NGO in Guatemala studying, you guessed it, corn.
-After graduating Katelyn moved to NC to pursue a master’s studying quality traits in peanut.
-After her masters Katelyn finally gave in and decided to embrace her corn destiny and joined the Gage Lab summer of 2022.
+Katelyn grew up on a hobby corn farm in central Iowa and then spent most of her undergraduate degree trying to get as far away from working in corn as possible.
+As hard as she tried, she still ended up working at a small NGO in Guatemala studying, you guessed it, corn.
+After graduating, Katelyn moved to NC to pursue a master’s degree studying quality traits in peanuts.
+After completing her master’s, Katelyn finally gave in and decided to embrace her corn destiny, joining the Gage Lab in the summer of 2022.

 Dr. Nate Korth